-Configure the Primary Master Node in an Atlas Cluster
+Set Up the Primary Node in an Atlas Cluster

-The primary master node is the master node in the BeyondTrust cluster that is configured as the primary site in failover.
-Information on configuring the Secure Remote Access Appliance for failover is available in the Failover Configuration document.
-The network in which the master lives should be a central location in relation to your network as a whole.
+The primary node is the node in the BeyondTrust cluster that is configured as the primary site in failover.
+The network in which the primary lives should be a central location in relation to your network as a whole.

-It is a best practice to set up two master nodes in a failover relationship.
-However, it is possible though not recommended to have only one master node.
+It is a best practice to set up two primary nodes in a failover relationship.
+However, it is possible though not recommended to have only one primary node.

-Perform the following steps on the primary master node:
+Perform the following steps on the primary node:

 - Go to /login > Management > Cluster.

-- Look at the Cluster :: Master Node Configuration section.
+- Look at the Primary Node Configuration section.

-- Enter the following information in the Primary master node section:
+- Enter the following information in the Primary node section:

 - Name: Enter a name that you will use to remember this node in the cluster.
 This name must be unique among all nodes in the cluster.